mdhvsk/CodingDojo/README.md

-This is my first Readme file for the bootcamp
+This repository is all the cumulative work I have completed throughout the Coding Dojo Bootcamps, this inclueds assignments, algorithm practice and personal projects